Charles Page: Founding of Sand Springs

+Tommy Atkins allotment

+One of the more valuable oil leases in northeastern Oklahoma was for the Tommy Atkins allotment.
+Three different women claimed Tommy Atkins was deceased and they were his mother, one man claimed to be Atkins, and the Muscogee Nation argued there was never a Tommy Atkins, leading to litigation over the ownership of the allotment.
+Page paid Sadie James, a descendant of Cherokee Freedmen who claimed to know Tommy's real mother, $3,000 to find the allotment's owner.
+When James found Atkins mother, Minnie Atkins, she claimed she never had a son named Tommy.
+Page had his secretary forge documents showing Atkins was Tommy's mother and pressured her into supporting his claim to the allotment.
+Page eventually won the litigation and rights to the oil lease.

+In 1917, James accused Page of bribery and paying her $50 for sex.
+The Tulsa World, which was generally critical of Page, called the allegations "not fit for print," while Page's publication called the allegations a malicious lie.

+Involvement in Tulsa

+Page supported the defense of Industrial Workers of the World member Charles Krieger during his trial for the bombing of Tulsa oilman J. Edgar Pew's home in 1917, likely due to Eugene Lorton's newspapers support of Krieger's guilt.
+Eugene Lyons claimed Page said he had sent armed men to the courthouse during the trial to prevent Krieger from being shot.
+Krieger was eventually acquitted in 1920.

 Shell Creek

 Page owned the Sand Springs Bottling Company, which was the dominant supplier of fresh water for domestic consumption.
 By 1920, he had built a dam on Shell Creek, which created Shell Lake, near Sand Springs.
 He proposed to sell fresh water to the city of Tulsa.
 His proposal competed with the alternative of building a dam on Spavinaw Creek.
 Heated competition ensued between the two major newspapers, Tulsa Democrat (owned by Page), which supported the Shell Creek proposal, and the Tulsa World (owned by Eugene Lorton), which supported the Spavinaw plan.
 Page's proposal was rejected when tests showed that the quantity of water he could produce at Shell Creek was inadequate to meet Tulsa's expected needs.

 Tulsa Race Massacre Aftermath

 Many Black families spent the winter of 1921–1922 in tents as they worked to rebuild.
 Charles Page was commended for his philanthropic efforts in the wake of the riot in the assistance of 'destitute people of color.
 He donated land and lumber so that black families could build homes in Sand Springs, helping them rebuild their lives in the wake of the Tulsa Race Massacre that occurred May 31 - June 3, 1921.
 He also took in abandoned children into his orphanage whose parents were killed.
 He spent the last years of his life trying to help give African-Americans who relocated to Sand Springs, Oklahoma a place free from the Ku Klux Klan which was in every facet of Tulsa government at that time.